Twilight Zone literature

 Twilight Zone literature is an umbrella term for the many books and comic books which concern or adapt The Twilight Zone television series.

 Comics

+Dell Comics published two "Twilight Zone" comics as issues #1173 (March–May 1961) and #1288 (February–April 1962) of the Four Color comics anthology.
+They then published two standalone issues, #01860-207 (May–July 1962) and #01-860-210 (August–October 1962).

 Gold Key Comics published a long-running Twilight Zone comic that featured the likeness of Rod Serling introducing both original stories and occasional adaptations of episodes.
-The comic outlived the television series by nearly 20 years and Serling by nearly a decade.
+The comic book series ran for 91 issues from November 1962 to April 1979.
+Issue #92 was published in May 1982 and reprinted the first issue.
+George Wilson drew several covers for the series.
+The Gold Key series continued for years after the television series's last original episode in June 1964 and Serling's death on June 28, 1975.

 A later revival of Twilight Zone comics was published by Now Comics, spinning off of the 1980s revival of the show.

 In 2008, The Savannah College of Art & Design and publisher Walker & Company collaborated to produce a series of graphic novel adaptations of episodes from the series that were written by Rod Serling.

 Beginning in December 2013, comics publisher Dynamite Entertainment ran a multi-issue series, written by J. Michael Straczynski and with art by Guiu Vilanova.

 The publisher IDW is launching a new Twilight Zone comic in September 2025.